 This sculpture is a scale replica of a device used by ecologists, public health officials and herds people throughout East Africa to limit the spread of trypanosomiasis by regulating tsetse fly populations.
 The trap’s design exploits a combination of visual and chemical cues to attract tsetse, including a liquid bait cocktail of organic chemicals and urine collected from Zebu cows.
 In India, the ancestral home of Zebu cattle, cow urine is used as a purifying tonic in accordance with ancient Hindu medical texts.

 acetone, cow urine from Indian Zebu, metallic utility clamp, tsetse fly, vial

 In Entanglement Catalysts, the body of a tsetse fly is preserved in a 1:4 mixture of “Gomutra” (Zebu cow urine) and acetone.
 When the Gomutra in this formula is replaced with water, the mixture becomes a lab-grade preservation solution for arthropods.

 24” x 24”

-In mathematics, “latin squares” are NxN matrices in which each row and column contain values 1 to N. Latin squares are used by scientists to randomize sampling procedures, including the study that optimized the tsetse fly trap liquid bait cocktail.
+In mathematics, “latin squares” are NxN matrices in which each row and column contains values 1 to N. Latin squares are used by scientists to randomize sampling procedures, including the study that optimized the tsetse fly trap liquid bait cocktail.
 This work uses a 10x10 latin square to randomly distribute fragments of satellite images from the United States Geological Survey’s Earth Explorer that depict locations central to the socio-political and ecological history of East Africa following European introduction of the rinderpest virus.
 These locations include:

 i.)
 Massawa, Eritrea, where Italian colonists introduced the rinderpest virus to Africa in 1887;